 As a former Air Force officer and fire chief, my experience in hiring returning military personnel has been well worthwhile, to both the individual and the department.
-These men and women are accustomed to team work and they understand the need for discipline, the chain of command and continuous training.
+These men and women are accustomed to teamwork and they understand the need for discipline, the chain of command and continuous training.

 While the dwindling numbers of active volunteer firefighters is not new, there now appears as well to be a growing shortage of quality firefighter candidates in the part-time and career ranks.

-Let’s start with the volunteer recruitment challenge.
+Let’s start with the volunteer recruitment challenges.
 The facts would show that the number of volunteer fire and EMS personnel throughout the United States has stayed about the same for the last 15 to 20 years.

 Meanwhile, the call volume faced by these departments, especially for EMS, doubles approximately every 5 years – meaning a seven-fold increase over the same 20-year period.

 Volunteer departments cover over 70 percent of the area in the United States.
 Although few of them cover major population areas, the overall increase in the population of the US has not given them a corresponding increase of dedicated volunteer personnel.

 This is not a new problem.
 In fact, the U.S. Fire Administration, as far back as the 1990s, made a concerted effort to assist volunteer fire departments with recruitment, retention and finances with the publications “Recruitment and Retention of Volunteer Firefighters” and “Alternative Finances for Fire and EMS.”